DanielThomas/dotfiles/README.md

 ## Update ##

-Use `cd ~/.dotfiles; ./update.sh` to automatically update cloned git repositories.
+Use `upgrade_dotfiles` to automatically update everything bootstrapped by the repository.

 ## Features ##